FrankkC24/ScrapAPIML/README.md

-### Lank Scrap API 1.5.0
+### Scrap API Mercado Libre 1.5.0

-This repository contains several Lank Scrap API scripts designed to facilitate the setup, build, and execution of an application.
+This repository contains several Mercado Libre Scrap API scripts designed to facilitate the setup, build, and execution of an application.
 Below is a description of the purpose of each script:

 #### 1. `setup`